EBI-Metagenomics/mgnify-biata-2021/docs/source/assembly-1.rst

 |image3|\ What fraction of reads are duplicates?

 |image1|\  So, far we have looked at the raw files and assessed their
-content, but we have not done anything about removing duplicates, sequences with low quality scores or removal of the adapters.
+content, but we have not done anything about removing sequences with low quality scores or adapters.
 So, lets start this process.
 The first step in the process is to make a database relevant for decontaminating the sample.
 It is always good to routinely screen for human DNA (which may come from the host and/or staff